Vonage/vivid/common/core/readme.md

 ##### Pre-configured init

-In order to help Vivid overlay to initialize itself to some specific state, consuming application should use `data-vvd-context` attribute on `html` element.
+In order to help Vivid to initialize itself to some specific state, consuming application should use `data-vvd-context` attribute on `html` element.
 The below example will auto-initialize __vivid core__ with the dark theme.

 ```html